 Notion is a note-taking application that includes other productivity tools companies can use.
-It has added some wiki features, adding another layer of complexity.

 - How does this help you answer commonly asked questions on your team?